SCAMPER

 Step 7: Eliminate

-Here, designers identify and eliminate any unnecessary or redundant elements that detract from the user experience or that don’t add value.
-They seek to streamline the interface design by removing clutter.
-That way, they can improve usability and focus on what truly matters.
-Plus, they can reduce cognitive load for their users.
+Here, designers spot and eliminate any elements that are unnecessary or redundant—ones that detract from the user experience or that don’t add value.
+They want to streamline the interface design by taking out the clutter.
+That way, they can improve the usability and focus on what truly matters.
+What’s more, they can reduce cognitive load for their users.

-For instance, for a productivity app, designers might eliminate unnecessary features or complex settings that overwhelm users and create a simpler and more intuitive interface.
+For instance, for a productivity app, designers might take out unneeded features or complex settings that overwhelm users and make a simpler and more intuitive interface.

 Illustration showing the Eliminate part of SCAMPER.